sagarindalkar/gluu-engine/README.md

 ## Testing

-__WARNING__: currently testcases are broken as we are restructuring the project.
+__WARNING__: some testcases are skipped as we need to rewrite the tests to conform to the new codebase.

 Testcases are running using ``pytest`` executed by ``tox``.